entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is 0.

 185. Otico-occipital: not hypertrophied (0), hypertrophied (1).
-> Clement *et al.* (in review), Character 185.
+> Clement *et al.* (2024), Character 185.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Cavin *et al.* (2017) mentioned that the condition of the otico-occipital in Foreyia was hypertrophied in comparison to the generalized coelacanth Bauplan.
+> - Clement *et al.* (2024): "Cavin *et al.* (2017) mentioned that the condition of the otico-occipital in Foreyia was hypertrophied in comparison to the generalized coelacanth Bauplan.
 It is suggested that in Foreyia that the postparietal, supratemporal (or tabular) and extrascapulars are all fused together.
 Not only the otico-occipital part of the skull roof forms a single ossified component, but this component is larger than in other coelacanths."

 > - The coding of *Qujingodus* is 0.